SolarDor/online-marketplace/README.md

-Scammer Survey
+Online Marketplace

-#### _Webpage emulating basic calculator function.
+#### _Webpage for Online Scammers Marketplace.
 08.10.2020_

 #### By _** Cameron Will <cellardoorsolar@aol.com> Sean Wilson <paintballsean@gmail.com>**_

 ## Description

-_This application is an HTML webpage that utilizes CSS Stylings and JSQuery to emulate a basic calculator_
+_This application is an HTML webpage that utilizes CSS Stylings, Bootstrap, and JSQuery to create an order form and receipt from an online marketplace_

 ## Setup/Installation Requirements